rixx/books.rixx.de/data/reviews/a-a-milne/winnie-the-pooh/index.md

   publication_year: '1926'
   series: Winnie-the-Pooh
   series_position: '1'
-  slug: winnie-the-pooh
   spine_color: '#d44a19'
   tags:
   - kids
   title: Winnie ille Pu
 plan:
   date_added: '2016-05-19'
+related_books:
+- book: dorothy-l-sayers/gaudy-night
+  text: If you enjoy this, you're probably a nerd for classical education and allusions,
+    so you should absolutely go and read Gaudy Night.
 review:
   date_read:
   - 1999-01-01
-  did_not_finish: false
   rating: 3
-related_books:
-- book: dorothy-l-sayers/gaudy-night
-  text: If you enjoy this, you're probably a nerd for classical education and allusions, so you should absolutely go and read Gaudy Night.
 ---

 This book is, of course, adorable in every way.
 The dorky bear with his friends in various stages being excitable,